monch1962/minimise-docker-golang-image-size/README.md

 hello world
 $
 ```

+## Check the file size of the Golang executable

 Now let's see how big those files are.
 I'm running this on a Google Cloud Shell instance, so if you're on another platform your results might be a bit different.
 That doesn't matter for the purpose of this exercise